Speed limit for PMDs, bicycles to be cut to 10kmh on footpaths

 A maximum device speed of 10kmh will also be imposed on motorised wheelchairs and mobility scooters.
 This will prevent retailers and able-bodied users from using such devices to circumvent the regulations, MOT said.

-Cyclists and PMD users will also be required to wear helmets when travelling on roads.
+Cyclists will also be required to wear helmets when travelling on roads.
 The rule will not apply to those who are crossing the road as part of their journey on footpaths and cycling or shared paths.

+PMD users, on the other hand, are not allowed to ride on roads but the ministry said those travelling on paths are "strongly advised" to put on helmets.

 READ: Driver in fatal cyclist accident fined, banned from driving for 3 years